Home Compare CNM vs RS1.L

 Core & Main vs RS Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Core & Main carrying a narrow edge on growth.
-RS still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with RS carrying a narrow edge on profitability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON